Death and funeral of Coretta Scott King

-Coretta Scott King, the widow of civil rights leader Martin Luther King Jr., died after arriving at a rehabilitation center in Rosarito, Baja California, Mexico.
+Coretta Scott King, the widow of civil rights leader Martin Luther King Jr., died on January 30, 2006, after arriving at a rehabilitation center in Rosarito, Baja California, Mexico.
 Her public funeral followed eight days later at the New Birth Missionary Baptist Church in her resident state of Georgia.
 In keeping with her personal wishes, King was buried next to her husband in a crypt on the grounds of the King Center for Nonviolent Social Change.

 King suffered strokes throughout the year 2005, and had different brushes with diseases, including a mild heart attack.
 The clinic where Ms. King received medical attention gained exposure surrounding her death.
 The media coverage was mostly negative, and ultimately the clinic was shut down.
-Prior to this, King was released from Piedmont Hospital in Atlanta after regaining some of her speech.
+Prior to this, King had been released from Piedmont Hospital in Atlanta after regaining some of her speech.
 Nearly two weeks later, King signed into the clinic in Mexico where she would eventually die.
+She was seventy-eight years old.